ncoop7/javascript-foundations/README.md

-This repository serves as a practice envirnoment for teachings from The Odin Project.
+This repository serves as a practice environment for teachings from The Odin Project.
 It will store various .js files for coding alongside lessons as well as supplementary projects in order to further develop skills